arkq/bluez-alsa/README.md

 applications to use the ALSA PCM and mixer interfaces, so that existing ALSA applications can access Bluetooth audio devices in the same way as they use sound card PCMs and mixers.

+In case of BLE MIDI, the daemon creates a simple MIDI port directly in ALSA MIDI sequencer, so that ALSA MIDI application can connect to the remote BLE MIDI device in the same way as it would connect to a local MIDI device.

 BlueALSA also includes a number of utility applications.
 Of particular note
 are: